 - Residency is reviewed with each new Bismarck State College Admissions application.

-- Applications are required to be submitted within the term the student is enrolled and will not be accepted for a future term.
+- Applications are required to be submitted within the term the student is enrolled and will not be accepted for a prior or a future term.

 - Applications are required to be submitted prior to finals week of the current semester the student is enrolled, or else the change will be reviewed for the next consecutive term.